Spritetm/pbf-table/README.md

 is a previous iteration of this; it has an 1.5" 240x240 LCD on it; it is included for reference only.

+Note: You must use an ESP32-S3 module that has 2 or more megabyte of QUAD PSRAM onboard.
+A module with octal PSRAM (or octal flash) will not function, as it needs GPIOs that are used for other things.

 # Components

 Most of the components are indicated on the PCBs, but some are connected